Core stability exercises can be a useful option for treating lower back pain

 Lie on your back with your pelvis in a neutral position.
 By neutral I mean mid way between flattened onto the floor and arched.
 You should be comfortable.
 (If you can't move your pelvis into this position try this exercise for back pain to start with)

 Try not to suck your breath in too much or work too hard at this.
 If you can’t manage this exercise at all try this different core stability training starter exercise instead.
 Try not to get too focused on the technique of the exercise, finding neutral and getting your stomach muscles working is the key thing here.
-Difficulty - Easy This exercise gets you used to finding a neutral pelvis which is important for the recruitment of transversus abdominus a key core stability muscle and also so you can move into a neutral position in day to day life.
+Difficulty - Easy This exercise gets you used to finding a neutral pelvis which is important for the recruitment of transversus abdominis a key core stability muscle and also so you can move into a neutral position in day to day life.
 Many people have lost the ability to do this.
 Get an assessment from your physiotherapist to see if these type of core stability exercises might help you.

 |